 As an attorney working in family law, I can think of no more frustrating or sad case than a CPScase.
 From the child’s perspective, it is alleged that they have been the victim of abuse or neglect at the hands of a legally obligated person to care for their best interests.
 From the parent’s perspective, their life has been thrown out of whack, whether they abused or neglected their child.

 If the abuse or neglect did occur, then their rights and duties associated with raising the child will rightfully be in question moving forward.
-If the abuse or neglect did not occur, that would not stop CPS from conducting a full-scale investigation and even involving the legal system to an extent.
+If the abuse or neglect did not happen, that would not stop CPS from conducting a full-scale investigation and even involving the legal system to an extent.

-A part of CPS cases that is not discussed near as much as parents and children's role is the impact the case will have on other family members, notably grandparents.
+A part of CPS cases that is not discussed near as much as parents' and children's role is the impact the case will have on other family members, notably grandparents.
 We’ve all heard the phrase, “It takes a village to raise a child.”

-This situation literally involves your family taking on the village's role when you are told by a court or state agency like CPS that you cannot raise your child, either permanently or temporarily.
+This situation involves your family taking on the village's role when you are told by a court or state agency like CPS that you cannot raise your child, either permanently or temporarily.

 Grandparents as primary caretakers of children

 Think back to your childhood and see if you can remember any friends or classmates whose grandparents were their primary caretakers.
 I’m willing to bet you can think of at least one child whose parents, for whatever reason, we're not in the picture, and their grandparents stepped up to the plate to raise them.

 Why are grandparents so often thrust back into the role of primary caregiver for a child under eighteen?

 In situations where parents lose their jobs, find themselves involved in time-consuming and expensive divorces, and other life-altering conditions, grandparents can often find themselves in a position to fill the void left by a parent.
 Maybe the parent has to find work in another town and cannot be physically present as often due to traveling back and forth for work.